RasterDuck/vectormathbench/README.md

 data-flow questions; they do not rank libraries implementing different public APIs.

-The matching Phase B executables compare semantic `Point3f` and `Direction3f` transforms with their raw-`Vec3f` equivalents.
+The matching `vectormathbench_semantic_transforms_*` executables compare semantic `Point3f` and `Direction3f` transforms with their raw-`Vec3f` equivalents.
 They also compare validating direction input once at a trust boundary with normalizing it during every game-loop use.

+The `vectormathbench_core_operations_*` executables are the performance gate for migration from `move::math` to `mv::math`.
+Each current and legacy row uses the same generated inputs and equivalent work.
+The suite currently covers chained `Vec3f` arithmetic, dot and cross products, checked normalization, and rotation of vectors.
+It runs at 256, 4,096, and 65,536 elements so regressions that only appear after leaving the smallest caches remain visible.
+Every new hot capability must gain a direct legacy/current comparison here before its legacy implementation is removed.

+The `vectormathbench_matrix_operations_*` executables apply the same migration gate to general matrices.
+They compare `Mat3f` vector transformation, multiplication, determinant, and inverse using identical well-conditioned inputs.
+The inverse table labels the new fallible finite-result contract and the legacy unchecked contract separately, since their validation work is not semantically interchangeable.

-The Phase C executables compare the new typed CPU geometry API with equivalent raw-`Vec3f` kernels.
+The `vectormathbench_geometry_queries_*` executables compare the typed CPU geometry API with equivalent raw-`Vec3f` kernels.
 They cover prepared one-ray/many-AABB traversal, per-query ray/AABB tests, predicate versus detailed ray/triangle queries, and point/segment closest points over cache- and working-set-sized batches.
 The